 1 teaspoon sea salt

+Heat oven to 375 degrees.
 Mix the wet stuff first, then add the tapioca.
 Don’t over mix.
 Use a small spoon to scoop into greased mini muffin pans.
 Save some of the parm to put on top of the batter before baking.
-Bake at 375 for around 15 to 18 min.
+Bake for around 15 to 18 minutes.
 I usually turn the pans once.
-Here’s how mine turned out.
-You can see they came out a little flat, I over mixed (!), so don’t do that.
-But they were every bit as delicious.

 Lastly, but never leastly, the chocolate dessert: